airnativeextensions/nativeextensions-documentation/docs/pushnotifications/onesignal/_includes/add-apm.md

 ```

 - Add the `ane` directory to your IDE. *See the tutorials located [here](/docs/tutorials/getting-started) on adding an extension to your IDE.*

+- You will have an `assets` directory that contains required assets for the installed extensions.
+You must add the `assets/ios` folder to the root of your iOS application package.
+(The `ios` folder contains a `Frameworks` folder with the required iOS dynamic frameworks).

 :::info
 We suggest you use the locations directly in your builds (rather than copying the files elsewhere) so that updates with `apm` will be pulled automatically into your build.